Staying connected, organized, and productive can be a challenging task.

-Sometimes it provides the crucial translation that you need in the moment, other times it is just curiosity driven.
-I’ve used it countless times (still, even though I am almost fluent in Spanish) when a strange new word crops up as I talk to Andrea.
+Sometimes it provides the crucial translation that you need in the moment, other times it is just curiosity-driven.
+I’ve used it countless times (still, even though I am basically fluent in Spanish) when a strange new word crops up as I talk to Andrea.

 It can also translate words from a cell phone photo (of street signs, or menus for example) as well as translating the spoken word.

 Google Translate offline access opens up a lot of frontiers.

 Getting lost can be a great way to explore a new place, but it is reassuring to have Google Maps in your pocket just in case.

 Download your destination city for offline access so you always know where you are and how to get where you need to go.

 Asking locals is always a great way to uncover a hidden gem.
 But many times it’s also worth noting what the “best” places are among the collective wisdom of the crowd.